bjaegerthomas/Vehicle-Manipulator/README.md

   ![Actions available](./assets/actions.png)

   In order to see all of the options available for the vehicle you have selected you will need to navigate up and down using the arrow keys.
-The options will continue to loop in order no matter which diirection you navigate.
+The options will continue to loop in order no matter which direction you navigate.

   You will need to start the vehicle before you are able to perform actions on it like accelerating or decelerating.
 You may continue to manipulate the vehicle as much as you want via the commands listed.
 When you are finished with the current vehicle you can choose the option "select or create another vehicle" to continue using the program with a different vehicle.